sourcefrog/cargo-mutants/README.md

   unmutated case.
 The log contains the diff of the mutation plus the output from cargo.

+* A `diff/` directory, with one diff file for each mutation.

 * A `lock.json`, on which an [fs2 lock](https://docs.rs/fs2) is held while
   cargo-mutants is running, to avoid two tasks trying to write to the same directory at the same time.
 The lock contains the start time, cargo-mutants